 When repositioning brands makes sense

-But, there are many other reasons brand directors and marketing executives consider repositioning brands.
-Certainly, acquiring additional brands or mergers spark brand changes.
+Call us to talk about it in more detail.
+There are many reasons CMOs, brand directors, and marketing executives consider repositioning brands.
+Indeed, acquiring additional brands, merging, or responding to a challenge in the marketplace spark brand changes.

 When repositioning brands— look to brand permissions